Release Process

 Release note contains new features, improvement, bug fixes, known issues and deprecation, etc. TVM provides monthly dev report collects developing progress each month.
 It could be helpful to who writes the release notes.

-It is recommended to open a Github issue to collect feedbacks for the release note draft before cutting the release branch.
+It is recommended to open a GitHub issue to collect feedbacks for the release note draft before cutting the release branch.
 See the scripts in tests/scripts/release for some starting points.

 Prepare the Release Candidate